alexion10/ecommerce/README.md

 Click on the website and you can create an account and try the free trial.

 ## Notes
-The project is not completly finished.
-I will add more features with time... :)
+The project is not completly finished, still work in progress... :)